mattcieslak/hbcd-docs/docs/measures/mri/quant.md

 **Acronym/Brief Names**: qMRI, QALAS
 **Construct**: MRI acquisition

-The QALAS sequence provides five brain volumes, based on turbo-flash readouts, with different T2 and T1 weightings, from which T1, T2 and PD maps are estimated.
-The first readout / echo train is preceded by a T2-preparation volume providing T2 weighting.
-After the first echo train, an inversion pulse is played, which imposes T1 weighting on the remaining 4 echo trains.
-See the schematic of the pulse sequence diagram below.
-Using these two magnetization preparations, one is then able to estimate quantitative T1, T2 and PD maps from the five acquired volumes.
-The estimated length of time for completion is ~5min on Siemens scanners and ~4 mins on GE and Philips scanners.
+The QALAS sequence generates five brain volumes using turbo-flash readouts with varying T2 and T1 weightings.
+These volumes are used to estimate T1, T2, and proton density (PD) maps.
+The process begins with a T2-preparation pulse that introduces T2 weighting in the first readout/echo train.
+After this, an inversion pulse is applied, imparting T1 weighting to the subsequent four echo trains.
+A schematic of the pulse sequence diagram is shown below with representative images from each of the five acquired volumes ([Figure 1](#figure-1-qalas-pulse-sequence-diagram-courtesy-of-fujita-et-al-2024)).
+This combination of magnetization preparations allows for the estimation of quantitative T1, T2, and PD maps from the five acquired volumes.
+The sequence takes approximately 5 and 4 minutes to acquire on Siemens and GE/Philips scanners, respectively.

-**Figure 1.
-Rough schematic of the pulse sequence diagram of the QALAS acquisition, accompanied with representative images from each of the five acquired volumes (figure courtesy of Fujita et al, 2024)**
+##### Figure 1.
+QALAS Pulse Sequence Diagram (courtesy of [Fujita et al, 2024](https://onlinelibrary.wiley.com/doi/10.1002/mrm.29939))
 ![](qalas_Fig1.png)

 ### Quality Control & Known Issues